trinodb/trino/docs/src/main/sphinx/security/certificate.rst

 You can specify certificate authentication along with another authenticaton method, such as ``PASSWORD``.
 In this case, authentication is performed in the order of entries, and the first successful authentication results in access.
+For example, the following setting shows the use of two types:

 .. code-block:: properties